statesman/election-results-20170506/README.md

     4
 ```

-The results of this file are exported as csv into the `results` directory and then references in the `races.py` script for the williamson portion.
+The results of this file are exported as csv into the `results` directory, making sure that two things were selected (using Navicat):
+    - Include column titles
+    - Text qualifier as doublequotes.

+The result was then referenced in the `races.py` script for the williamson portion.

 ## Contest titles